-Axe Breaker introduces exotic hardwood from South America in New Zealand market.
+Axe Breaker introduces exotic hardwood from Argentina (South America) in New Zealand market.

 Quebracho is a common name in Spanish to describe very hard (density 0.9–1.3) wood tree species.
 The etymology of the name derived from quiebrahacha, or quebrar hacha, meaning “axe-breaker”.